 Frisco ISD Responds to Coronavirus (COVID-19)

 Frisco ISD continues to monitor the spread of COVID-19, the respiratory illness caused by a novel (new) coronavirus.
 The District receives regular updates and guidance from Texas Governor Greg Abbott, Texas Education Agency Commissioner Mike Morath and other local, state and federal agencies regarding response, prevention and mitigation efforts.
 This direction has changed repeatedly over the last several months and will continue to evolve based on COVID-19 conditions across the state and our local community.
+Read this TEA document outlining a parent's education rights and responsibilities during COVID-19.

 Detailed Guidance By Student Group